Contact Us for a Free Consultation (213) 542-0979

 Best Deal for Attempted Murder

-Review of California Penal Code 664/187 PC Attempted Murder Charges and Best Defenses
+Best Deal for Penal Code 664/187 PC Attempted Murder Charges

-California Penal Code 664/187 PC describes the crime of attempted murder as when someone has intent to kill another person, takes a direct step to kill them, but the victim survives.
+California Penal Code 664/187 PC describes the crime of attempted murder as when someone has intent to kill another person and takes a direct step to kill them, but the victim survives.

-Penal Code 187 PC defines the crime of murder, either a first or second-degree.
-Thus, an attempted murder under California law referred to as PC 664/187, which is the crime of “attempt” and the crime “murder.”
+Penal Code 187 PC defines the crime of murder as either a first or second-degree.
+Thus, an attempted murder under California law is referred to as PC 664/187, which is the crime of “attempt” and the crime of “murder.”

 Intent to kill

-The most important factor in an attempted murder case is the intent to kill.
-A reckless act sufficiently dangerous to human life could rise to a murder charge if somebody was killed, even if there was no intent.
+The most critical factor in an attempted murder case is the intent to kill.
+A reckless act sufficiently dangerous to human life could rise to a murder charge if somebody were killed, even if there was no intent.

 PC 664/187 attempted murder, however, requires the specific intent to kill.
-Put simply, a defendant is not guilty of an attempted murder charge unless the prosecutor is able to prove they had a specific intent to kill someone.
+Put simply; a defendant is not guilty of an attempted murder charge unless the prosecutor can prove they had a particular intent to kill someone.

 Direct step

-The next crucial element of the crime is an attempted murder case is proving the defendant took a “direct step,” toward accomplishing the murder.
+The next crucial element of the crime is an attempted murder case proving the defendant took a “direct step” toward accomplishing the murder.

-• shooting a weapon in the direction of victim,
+• shooting a weapon in the direction of the victim,

 • stabbing someone in the chest,